Income driven repayment, or IDR, is the term used by the government to describe five loan repayment plans. They are:

 How To Use Our Income Driven Repayment Calculator

 Below is a step by step guide to using our IDR calculator.
-If you have questions be sure to sign-up for our free IDR webinar (The webinar schedule is coming out soon!).
+If you have questions be sure to sign-up for our student loan webinar (The webinar schedule is coming out soon!).

 Step 1: Building Your Profile

-To use our income driven repayment calculator, sign-up for our free FitBUX membership.
+To use our income driven repayment calculator, sign-up for a FitBUX membership.
 Creating your profile is essential to getting customized results that are tailored to your situation.

 The profile should only take 3 – 5 minutes to create.
 The more details you include the more accurate our tools will be.